KseniaMIPT/B1610-melanoma-associated-murine-TCRs/README.md

 * D -- number of neighbours with the same VJ combination.
 A neighbour is a sequence that differs by no more than one amino acid substitution.
 * VJ_n_total -- number of sequences with the same VJ combination in the sample
-* Pgen -- generation probability of the sequence *Pgen_sum -- sum of generation probabilities of all possible neighbours (preliminary result required for further calculations)
+* Pgen -- generation probability of the sequence
+* Pgen_sum -- sum of generation probabilities of all possible neighbours (preliminary result required for further calculations)
-*Pgen_sum_corr -- corrected sum of generation probabilities of all possible neighbours *Pgen_by_VJ -- сonditional probability.
-Sum of probabilities to be generated with given VJ combination *p_val -- p-value under null hypothesis that number of sequence's neighbours is not more than in the random model *p_adjust -- p-value with multiple testing correction *cluster_id -- unique number for every connected part of the graph regardless VJ combination *intersections -- names of files in which that sequence also occurred.
+* Pgen_sum_corr -- corrected sum of generation probabilities of all possible neighbours
+* Pgen_by_VJ -- сonditional probability.
+Sum of probabilities to be generated with given VJ combination
+* p_val -- p-value under null hypothesis that number of sequence's neighbours is not more than in the random model
+* p_adjust -- p-value with multiple testing correction
+* cluster_id -- unique number for every connected part of the graph regardless VJ combination
+* intersections -- names of files in which that sequence also occurred.
 Title includes peptide number and T cell subset.
-*cluster_VJ -- combination of cluster_id, V and J genes
+* cluster_VJ -- combination of cluster_id, V and J genes
-*cluster_total_freq -- sum of frequency of all clonotypes from the cluster *peptide -- peptide id
+* cluster_total_freq -- sum of frequency of all clonotypes from the cluster
+* peptide -- peptide id
-*type -- T cell subset
+* type -- T cell subset
-*replica
+* replica -- There are no replicas for the peptide -- 0; The first experimental group for the peptide -- 1, The second experimental group for the peptide -- 2